dotel-saramsz/dotel-saramsz.github.io/contact.md

 type: contact
 ---

-I am always looking forward to knowing new people who share my interests.
-If you have any questions or suggestions about the work I do or just want to have an interesting conversation, please feel free to send me an email or hit me up with a twitter DM.
+I am always looking forward to having interesting conversation with people who share my interests.
+If you have any questions or suggestions about my articles or the work I do, please feel free to send me an email or hit me up with a twitter DM.